-Reference Condition / Require ement Evidence Findings Compliance Status DPE Notice of Modification of P roject Approval MP 07_0020, dated 18/09/ 2017 · Sch 2 Cond 8 from the site per cale (b) dispatch more th calendar day. nan 600,000 tonnes of quarry materials endar year; or an 100 laden trucks from the site on any aden trucks is also controlled under (a) Annual returns submitted to DRG (b) Weighbridge records and real-time monitoring software (a) Annual return data: 2017-18 FY = 216,088 tonnes 2016-17 FY = 116,213 tonnes (b) One exceedance of the 100 truck limit occurred on 16 May 2018 (105 trucks).
+Reference Condition / Requirement Evidence Findings Compliance Status DPE Notice of Modification of Project Approval MP 07_0020, dated 18/09/2017 Sch 2 Cond 8 The Proponent must not: (a) transport more than 600,000 tonnes of quarry materials from the site per calendar year; or (b) dispatch more than 100 laden trucks from the site on a calendar day.
+Note: Dispatch of laden trucks is also controlled under condition 1 of Schedule 3. monitoring software (a) Annual return data: 2017-18 FY = 216,088 tonnes 2016-17 FY = 116,213 tonnes (b) One exceedance of the 100 truck limit occurred on 16 May 2018 (105 trucks).
 Promptly reported to DPE.
 Refer to DPE letter dated 6 July 2018.
-Non-compliant Sch 2 Cond 14 calendar year annua standard form for tha ncement of quarrying operations provide al quarry production data to DRG using the (a) Annual returns for 2016-17 and 2017- 18 (b) Annual Reviews for 2016, 2017 &amp; 2018 (a) Annual returns submitted as required(b) Annual Reviews include production data Compliant Sch 2 Cond 15 and sub-contractors t ensure that all employees, contractors are aware of, and comply with, the proval relevant to their respective activities.
-Site induction powerpoint presentation stored on weighbridge office computer and induction records Site induction covers environmental requirements, including heritage and biodiversity.
-Compliant Sch 2 Cond 16 approved limits of ex t ensure that the boundaries of the straction are clearly marked at all times in a that allows operating staff and inspecting entify those limits.
-Site inspection Observed limit of works / extraction marker pole (refer App D, Plate 1).
-Compliant Sch 3 Cond 1 The Proponent must Table 1.
-Table 1.
-Activity Quarrying operations including loading and dispatch of laden trucks Biasting Maintenance t comply with the operating hours set out in Permissible Hours 7 am to 6 pm Monday to Friday 7 am to 3 pm Saturday At no time on Sundays or public holidays 10 am to 3 pm Monday to Friday (except public holidays) At no time on Sundays or public holidays May be conducted at any time, provided that these activities are not audible at any privately-owned residence Timesheets for week ending 18/10/2018 and J Livingstone interview Timesheets showed typical weekday work hours of 6:45am (preparing for 7am start for operations) to 4pm.
+Non-compliant Sch 2 Cond 14 The Proponent must: (a) from the commencement of quarrying operations provicalendar year annual quarry production data to DRG using standard form for that purpose; and (b) include a copy of this data in the Annual Review. (a) Annual returns submitted as required (b) Annual Reviews include production data Compliant Sch 2 Cond 15 The Proponent must ensure that all employees, contractor and sub-contractors are aware of, and comply with, the conditions of this approval relevant to their respective active. stored on weighbridge office computer Site induction covers environmental requirements, including heritage and biodiversity.
+Compliant Sch 2 Cond 16 The Proponent must ensure that the boundaries of the approved limits of extraction are clearly marked at all time permanent manner that allows operating staff and inspect officers to clearly identify those limits.
+Observed limit of works / extraction marker pole (refer App D, Plate 1).
+Compliant Sch 3 Cond 1 The Proponent must comply with the operating hours set of Table 1.
+Table 1: Domptog hours Activity Countying operatorie irrelucing leading and dispatch of faction trucks Bitasting Bitasting Maintenance May be conducted at any time, provided that times activisms are not audicle at any privately-awhed matterns. out in Timesheets for week ending 18/10/2018 and J Livingstone interview Timesheets showed typical weekday work hours of 6:45am (preparing for 7am start for operations) to 4pm.
 J Livingstone confirmed operating hours comply with requirements.
-Compliant Sch 3 Cond 2 specified in condition (a) delivery or dispat other public authoriti (b) emergency work prevent environment In such circumstance tch of materials as requested by Police or ies; and to avoid the loss of lives, property or to tal harm. es, the Proponent must notify the Secretary its prior to undertaking the activities, or as J Livingstone interview J Livingstone advised that no events have occurred in the past 3 years that have required works outside of standard operating hours.
-Not triggered Sch 3 Cond 3 t ensure that the noise generated by the seed the criteria in Table 2 at any residence and.
-Annual noise monitoring reports for 2016, 2017 and 2018.
+Compliant Sch 3 Cond 2 The following activities may be carried out outside the house specified in condition 1 above: (a) delivery or dispatch of materials as requested by Police other public authorities; and (b) emergency work to avoid the loss of lives, property or to prevent environmental harm.
+In such circumstances, the Proponent must notify the Sec and affected residents prior to undertaking the activities, of soon as is practical thereafter. e or o retary advised that no events have occurred in the past 3 years that have required works outside of standard operating hours.
+Not triggered Sch 3 Cond 3 The Proponent must ensure that the noise generated by the project does not exceed the criteria in Table 2 at any residence on privately-owned land.
 As explained in the annual noise monitoring reports, the quarry operational noise levels could not be accurately assessed because the quarry operations were not audible at the Compliant